Daamss/ColorCodeFinder/README.md

 ## Description
-Find the color code of anything just by hovering over it with your mouse!
+Find the color code of anything just by hovering over it with your mouse! - Created using OpenAI

 ## Installation